HKU-good-good-study/Unitary-Restaurant-management-system/README.md

 ## Way(s) to setup this app:

-If virtual enviroment (**Recommand**) not yet created, use: ```python -m venv EnvironmentPathYouWish``` (Don't forget to add your virtual enviroment folder into .gitignore if it is in project directory's scope)
+If virtual environment (**Recommend**) not yet created, use: ```python -m venv EnvironmentPathYouWish``` (Don't forget to add your virtual environment folder into .gitignore if it is in project directory's scope)

-After virtual enviroment is created, use command: ```YourEnvironmentPath/Script/activate``` to activate your virtual environment
+After virtual environment is created, use command: ```YourEnvironmentPath/Script/activate``` to activate your virtual environment

 **Frontend**:(Sevelte)
 1. Install Node.js (latest LST version)